glenn-mn12/Marlin/README.md

 ## BE AWARE WHEN USING THIS BRANCH

 If you find this branch and for some reason intend to use it please be careful.
-This is my personal branch that I use for storing my configuration and it can brake your 3D-printer.
+This is my personal branch that I use for storing my configuration and it can break your 3D-printer.
+You use it on your own risk.
 I take no responsability.
+I am a 3D-printing noob.
 It can contain changes that is not even tested on my printer.

 I sometimes merge the 2.0.x branch into this branch - it is not done regularly so don't expect to find the latest and greatest version of Marlin.